 Sometimes an underlying medical problem, such as a kidney abnormality can cause recurrent kidney infections.
 You may be referred to a kidney specialist (nephrologist) or urinary surgeon (urologist) to determine whether urologic abnormalities may be the cause and whether surgery is needed to repair the abnormality.

-Complications from a kidney infection
+Complications from pyelonephritis

 Full recovery is expected after a treating a kidney infection with antibiotics, However, in rare cases complications can occur including: